Buoyancy is a gripping and raw look at modern slavery, led by an impressive and significant child performance.

 I have always believed that the best films are the ones that account for eye-opening stories with much realism to them.
 Many filmmakers use cinema as a platform for activism, and even fewer manage to do it in cinematic ways.
 The power of Buoyancy comes from Rodd Rathjen’s writing and directing.
 Rathjen not only recognizes trafficking in Thailand but creates a film that leaves such a long lasting impact on the audiences, which is what every great film should do.
 Of course, none of it would have been as operative if it were not for Sarm Heng, practically an unknown, giving one of the best child performances you’ll ever see.
 The sentimentality is not manipulative, the suspenseful elements are effective, and the overall execution has true craftsmanship to it.
 Buoyancy may be an Australian film in the Thai language, however its story is for all humanity to watch and learn about.
 But save your applause not for the film, but for the real-life victims of trafficking and what they endure.

-Buoyancy releases in virtual cinemas through Kino Marquee starting September 11, 2020.
+Buoyancy was released in virtual cinemas through Kino Marquee starting September 11, 2020.